 }

-The code ends up clearer — being explicit that it's handling 2 states, free and paid — and it's less likely to introduce bugs because the code paths are easier to follow and if you need to do something that depends on the type
+The code ends up clearer — being explicit that it's handling 2 states, free and paid — and it's less likely to introduce bugs because the code paths are easier to follow and if you need to do something that depends on the type, the compiler will force you to handle all the possible states (free and paid).

 The resulting code can sometimes end up being longer, but it's a worthy trade-off.